AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Analysis

 \subsection{Ablation Study}

-\paragraph{Impact of Rectification Iteration Rounds} We first examine the impact of the rectification iteration budget $T_\text{max}$ on overall performance.
-As shown in Block I of Table \ref{tab:ablation}, setting $T_\text{max}=0$ (no rectification) leads to a sharp performance drop, especially on complex tasks like AIME24, confirming that initial outputs often contain errors requiring active correction.
-However, increasing the budget to $T_\text{max}=4$ does not yield further improvements, suggesting that excessive iterations may induce over-correction or introduce noise.
-Thus, our default $T_\text{max}=3$ strikes the optimal balance between efficiency and thoroughness.
+\textbf{Impact of Rectification Iteration Rounds.} We first examine the impact of the rectification iteration budget $T_\text{max}$ on overall performance.
+As reported in Block I of Table \ref{tab:ablation}, either decreasing it to 2 or increasing it to 4 results in performance degradation.
+This indicates that while insufficient iterations fail to fully rectify reasoning flaws, excessive retries may induce over-correction or reasoning drift.
+Consequently, $T_\text{max}=3$ strikes the optimal balance between error mitigation thoroughness and system stability.

-\paragraph{Sensitivity to Retrieved Indicator Count} Next, we explored the impact of the number of retrieved indicators as shown in Block II of Table \ref{tab:ablation}.
-Both reducing the retrieved count to $k=3$ and increasing it to $k=8$ degrade performance compared to the optimal setting of $k=5$.
+\textbf{Impact of Retrieved Indicator Count.} Next, we explored the impact of the number of retrieved indicators as shown in Block II of Table \ref{tab:ablation}.
+Both reducing the retrieved count to $K_\text{act}=3$ and increasing it to $K_\text{act}=7$ degrade performance compared to the optimal setting of $K_\text{act}=5$.
 This indicates that while agents benefit from diverse failure patterns, providing an excessive number of indicators results in information overload, distracting the model with less relevant constraints rather than aiding the reasoning process.

-\paragraph{Effectiveness of the Retrieval Mechanism} To validate that performance gains stem from relevant guidance, we replaced the retrieved indicators with five indicators randomly sampled from the pool.
-As shown in Block III of Table \ref{tab:ablation}, the average accuracy decreases to 50.21\%, a score even lower than the ``0 Iterations'' setting.
-This critical comparison proves that the system's success depends strictly on the semantic relevance of the constraints, which is necessary for locating specific error patterns to guide the agent.
+\textbf{Impact of Pass Rate Threshold.} For the pass rate threshold $\tau_\text{pass}$ (Block III), the default 60\% achieves the highest accuracy.
+Lowering it to 40\% permits error propagation, whereas a strict 100\% requirement (zero-tolerance strategy) causes over-rejection.
+Thus, 60\% optimally balances quality control with generative flexibility.

-\paragraph{Necessity of Pool Deduplication} Finally, we demonstrate the necessity of the deduplication operation during indicator pool construction.
-As shown in Block IV of Table \ref{tab:ablation}, removing the dual-stage deduplication process also causes an average accuracy decrease.
-This decline suggests that without the deduplication process, the retrieved top-k indicators are occupied by redundant variations of the same or similar error patterns.
-As a result, this lack of diversity prevents the agent from receiving a comprehensive safety check.
-This validates the importance of our compact, high-entropy pool construction strategy.
+\textbf{Necessity of Pool Deduplication.} We examine the necessity of dual-stage deduplication in Block IV of Table \ref{tab:ablation}.
+Omitting this process drops the average accuracy to 52.32\%, indicating that redundant indicator variations overcrowd the retrieved top-$k$ slots.
+This lack of diversity blinds the agent to other distinct error patterns, confirming the importance of our compact, high-entropy pool construction.